JordanAceto/VCF_plug_in_boards/README.md

 ## Signal levels:
 - #### The plug-in boards are expecting modular synthesizer level signals of around +/- 5 volts.
 - #### Many filters have interesting resonance and distortion characteristics that depend on signal level.
 Experiment with increasing and decreasing the signal levels to find the sweet spots.
+- #### The output signal may or may not be in phase with the input signal.

 ## CV signals:
 - #### The motherboard is expected to provide a 0 to +2.048 volt cutoff frequency CV signal.
 The plug-in boards are designed to sweep through their entire range with this range, with 0 volts mapping to the lowest cutoff frequency (usually around 20Hz) and +2.048 volts mapping to the highest cutoff frequency (usually around 20kHz).